cynkra/dm/tests/testthat/_snaps/paste.md

     Condition
       Warning:
-      The `select` argument of `dm_paste()` is deprecated as of dm 0.1.2.
-      Please use the `options` argument instead.
+      The `select` argument of `dm_paste()` is deprecated as of dm 0.1.2. i Please use the `options` argument instead.
     Message
       dm::dm(
       )